Gasoline (The Weeknd song)

-"Gasoline" is a song by Canadian singer the Weeknd.
+"Gasoline" is a song by Canadian singer-songwriter the Weeknd, released as the second track from his fifth studio album, Dawn FM.
 A synth-pop and new wave track, the song was written by the Weeknd, OPN, and Matt Cohn, and produced by the three alongside Max Martin and Oscar Holter.
-A music video for the song was released on January 11, 2022.

 Background and promotion

 The song's name was first revealed on January 5, 2022, when Canadian singer the Weeknd posted the track listing for the song's parent album Dawn FM (2022).
 A music video for the song was announced on January 10, 2022, and then released the following day on January 11, 2022.

-The song was originally intended to be released to US contemporary hit radio through XO and Republic Records on January 18, 2022, as the third single from his fifth studio album Dawn FM (2022) but its release was cancelled.
+The song was originally intended to be released to US contemporary hit radio through XO and Republic Records on January 18, 2022, as the album's third single, but its release was cancelled.

+In 2024, "Gasoline" served as the official theme song for WWE's WrestleMania XL, marking the fifth straight year in a row that a Weeknd song served as the theme song for the annual event, making the Weeknd the first artist to ever do so.
+It is also the third song from the Dawn FM album to be used as a WrestleMania theme, following the last two years' usage of "Sacrifice" and "Less than Zero" for 38 and 39 respectively.

 Lyrics and composition

 "Gasoline" has been described as a synth-pop and new wave track where the Weeknd sings about an unbalanced relationship with a woman who is his crutch and support system for drug problems.